Let's talkt-shirts!

 Screen printing squeegees

 The screen frame is a rectangular wood or metal frame that has a mesh stretched and secured to it.
 We use tubular metal frames that are tightened after each use.
-We use different types of mesh with holes that range larger than a window screen to so small you can’t see the holes.
+We use different types of mesh with holes that range from larger than a window screen to so small you can’t see the holes.
 The mesh is stretched as tight as a drum with a pneumatic machine.
 The tighter the mesh, the better the final image.
-After stretching, emulsion is put in the screen.
+After stretching, emulsion is put on the screen.
 Emulsion is a photosensitive (light-activated) chemical suspended in a base similar to white glue.
 A machine moves a tray filled with emulsion evenly across the surface of the mesh, coating the screen surface.
 The more consistent the layer of emulsion, the more consistent the quality of the imprint.
 Humidity-controlled dark rooms are used to dry the screen.

 Putting the image on the emulsion